angerhard/java-etsy-v3-api/docs/ShopReceiptTotalPrice.md

 # ShopReceiptTotalPrice

-A number equal to the sum of the individual listings\\' (price * quantity).
+A number equal to the sum of the individual listings' (price * quantity).
 Does not included tax or shipping costs.

 ## Properties